Stonewall Jackson's arm: Jackson and the amputation

-Post-amputation history

 While helping prepare the wounded Jackson to be moved from the battlefield for his safety, chaplain Beverly Tucker Lacy noticed Jackson's arm, wrapped up and intended to be buried in a ditch with other amputated limbs.
 Believing that the arm deserved a better fate, Lacy had the arm buried at Ellwood Manor (a home owned by Lacy's brother), in the family plot there.
-The general was not informed of the burial of the limb.
+The general was not informed of the limb's burial.
 Jackson died of pneumonia on May 10.
 Jackson's widow was asked if she desired the exhumation of the arm so that it could be buried along with the general, but declined after being assured that the arm had received Christian burial.
-The next year, on May 6, during the Battle of Wilderness, a Federal soldier reported in his diary that some of his fellow soldiers had exhumed the arm and then reburied it, although the location of the reburial is not known.
-The first marker erected at the site was a granite one placed in 1903 by former Jackson staff officer James Power Smith.
-It is not known how exactly this marker locates the burial site of Jackson's arm.
-It is known that other markers placed by Smith at battlefields are "quite approximate in nature".
+The next year, on May 6, during the Battle of the Wilderness, a Federal soldier reported in his diary that some of his fellow soldiers had exhumed the arm and then reburied it, although the location of the reburial is not known.

+A granite marker was placed to the marker in 1903 by former Jackson staff officer James Power Smith.
+It is not known how accurately this marker reflects the actual burial site of Jackson's arm.
+Other markers placed by Smith at battlefields are, in the words of the National Park Service (NPS), "quite approximate in nature".
 The marker bears the words "Arm of Stonewall Jackson May 3, 1863".
 Despite the cemetery containing the graves of 15 people, the only grave monument is the one for the arm.